Andrew Cousins

 Civil Law

-Mr Cousins has extensive experience in inquest work and brings to this area his experience of sitting as an Assistant Coroner.
-He has advised and represented clients in the healthcare and care home sectors, as well as employers and drivers following fatal accidents in the workplace and road traffic collisions.
-Some of these inquests have been reported in the regional and national media.
-Mr Cousins is used to working as part of a team and advising on the impact of a Coroner’s findings and what further action may arise following an inquest.
+Mr Cousins has extensive experience in inquest and public inquiry work and brings to this area his experience of sitting as an Assistant Coroner.
+He has advised and represented clients in the public and private healthcare sectors, as well as care homes and local authorities.
+He has also represented employers in cases arising from fatal accidents in the workplace, and drivers following fatal road traffic collisions.
+Some of these inquests and public inquiries have been reported in the regional and national media.
+Mr Cousins is used to working as part of a team and advising on the impact of the findings of the Coroner, and what further action may arise following an inquest.

-Mr Cousins has a wide experience of personal injury work ranging from fast track claims up to and including multi million pound cross border actions.
+Mr Cousins has a wide experience of personal injury work ranging from small claims track cases up to and including multi million pound cross border actions.
 He has a particular speciality in issues relating to the compensation recovery unit, its impact upon settlement offers and the recovery of benefits paid by the compensator.
 In this regard he has appeared on numerous occasions before the First Tier Tribunal (Social Entitlement Chamber) in relation to appeals concerning certificates of recoverable benefits.

 Memberships